 - We get a glimpse of this relationship in its earliest stages on “Cornelia Street.”
 Yet this song about the beginning of a new relationship and the accompanying anxiety doesn’t show up until track 9.
 To worsen matters, it comes immediately after a ridiculously happy song about how well the relationship is going where Taylor’s practically begging her man to propose.

-It’s frustrating to see all the puzzle pieces of a cohesive story there, but thrown together so haphazardly, especially since it seems like Taylor DID put careful thought into song order on her last two albums.
+It’s frustrating to see all the puzzle pieces of a cohesive story there, but thrown together so haphazardly.
+ESPECIALLY since it seems like Taylor put such careful thought into song order on her last two albums.

 But I think possibly the most positive thing I have to say about Lover is that there actually IS some… dare I say it… growth.
 For the first time in seven albums, we get to see a version of Taylor who’s self aware of her own bad relationship habits and actively trying to work on them (“The Archer” and “Afterglow”).
 We also see her succeeding in ways that have been a shortcoming on prior albums.
 “Paper Rings” is an uptempo, fluffy Bop with a capital B that I think should’ve been this album’s lead single.
 After Taylor’s super peppy songs have consistently been a weak spot in her discography, it’s great to see her stick the landing on such a song here.
 “It’s Nice to Have a Friend” is a relaxing ballad with some steel drum in it, feeling slightly experimental without being obnoxious about it.